top of page

 New Car Rails

 Four passenger type cars were purchased in late 2007.
 A 52 seat Passenger Coach, a Pullman Sleeper, a Café Car and a baggage/power-generator car arrived from Canada by early August 2007.
 They were part of the St. Jacobs and Waterloo dinner train.
-The cars are presently undergoing restoration for the eventual return to service here at the museum.

 New Car Rails.jpg